johnhopkins/Atmel-AVR-Assembly/README.md

 ##Timer1

 ###[Timer1OverflowMode.asm](https://github.com/johnhopkins/Atmel-AVR-Assembly/blob/master/Timer1OverflowMode.asm)
-A timing sub routine for AVR MCU's, programmed to fire an interrupt every time the counter overflows specifically for Timer 1 which uses a 2 byte or 1 word value.
+A timing subroutine for AVR MCU's, programmed to fire an interrupt every time the counter overflows specifically for Timer 1 which uses a 2 byte or 1 word value.

 ###[ClearTimer1OnCompareMode.asm](https://github.com/johnhopkins/Atmel-AVR-Assembly/blob/master/ClearTimer1OnCompareMode.asm)
 A timing subroutine, programmed to fire an interrupt every time the counter compares with a preset specifcally for timer 1 using two bytes or 1 word compare values.